Pelléas and Mélisande

-Pelléas and Mélisande (Pelléas et Mélisande) is a Symbolist play by the Belgian playwright and author Maurice Maeterlinck.
-The play is about the forbidden, doomed love of the title characters and was first performed in 1893.
+Pelléas and Mélisande (Pelléas et Mélisande) is a Symbolist play by the Belgian playwright and author Maurice Maeterlinck, first performed in 1893.
+The play is about the forbidden, doomed love of the title characters.

 The work never achieved great success on stage, apart from the operatic setting by Claude Debussy, but was at the time widely read and admired by the symbolist literary elite, such as Strindberg and Rilke.
 It inspired other contemporary composers, like Gabriel Fauré, Arnold Schoenberg, Jean Sibelius, and Mel Bonis.

 Synopsis

 Golaud finds Mélisande by a stream in the woods.
 She has lost her crown in the water but does not wish to retrieve it.
 They marry, and she instantly wins the favor of Arkël, Golaud's grandfather and king of Allemonde, who is ill.
 She begins to be drawn to Pelléas, Golaud's brother.
 They meet by the fountain, where Mélisande loses her wedding ring.
 Golaud grows suspicious of the lovers, has his son Yniold spy on them, and discovers them caressing, whereupon he kills Pelléas and wounds Mélisande.
 She later dies after giving birth to an abnormally small girl.